7 hurt in Arkansas tornado as storms move into Deep South

 No deaths had been reported from the storms as of Wednesday evening, officials said.

 But widespread damage was reported in the Jackson, Tennessee, area as a tornado warning was in effect.
-“Significant damage” occurred to the Jackson-Madison County General Hospital, a nearby nursing home and the Madison County Sheriff’s Office in Jackson, said Madison County Emergency Management Director Jason Moore.
+“Significant damage” occurred to a nursing home near Jackson-Madison County General Hospital and the Madison County Sheriff’s Office in Jackson, said Madison County Emergency Management Director Jason Moore.

 A warehouse roof collapsed as the storms moved through Southaven, Mississippi, near Memphis, police said.
 The building had been evacuated and no injuries were reported.